SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-release/index.md

 Kubernetes v1.37 sees _resilient watch cache initialization_ graduate to Stable.
 This `kube-apiserver` feature was enabled by default since v1.36, hardening the API server at startup and during recovery.
-Watchcache initialization and reinitialization no longer create the thundering-herd requests against etcd, and requests are handled gracefully instead of piling up while the cache warms.
+Watchcache initialization and reinitialization no longer create the thundering-herd requests against `etcd`, and requests are handled gracefully instead of piling up while the cache warms.

 Instead of allowing expensive list and watch requests to overload etcd or exhaust API Priority and Fairness capacity, `kube-apiserver` now safely delegates bounded requests and rejects others with HTTP 429 responses.
 This reduces the risk of control